robtweed/ewd.js/README.md

 Many thanks to Christopher Edwards (christopher.edwards@krminc.com) for his work on Node Inspector integration which has been adapted and included in EWD.js (build 67 and later).

+Thanks also to Ward De Backer for suggestions relating to user authentication

 ## Installing EWD.js

 Create a directory for your EWD.js environment, eg *~/ewdjs*